Language-agnostic Code-Switching in Sequence-To-Sequence Speech Recognition: EXPERIMENTS

-From these results, we can appreciate that the model generally benefits from seeing CS data during training.
+Considering the mentioned results, we can appreciate that the model generally benefits from seeing CS data during training.
 It not just improves monolingual performance but also improves on inter-sentential CS data.
-We can also see that the model has the general capability to learn to switch between languages although it has never seen such switches, however, at least seeing the language switched one time with any other language greatly improves over not switching at all.
-However, using each language at least once in any switching combination can massively improve the capability of the model in general, no matter if a specific language switch was seen during training or not.
+We can also see that the model has the general capability to learn to switch between languages never seen in a CS scenario during training.
+However, at least seeing the language switched one time with any other language greatly improves over not switching at all.
+Using each language at least once in any switching combination can massively improve the capability of the model in general, no matter if a specific language switch was seen during training or not.